nuuuwan/lanka_data_timeseries/README.md

 * 2024-01-11 06:28:41 - Revenue and Expenditure of Provincial Councils-Expenditure-Capital Expenditure-North-Central (cbsl - Annual)
 * 2024-01-11 06:28:41 - Revenue and Expenditure of Provincial Councils-Expenditure-Capital Expenditure-North-Western (cbsl - Annual)
 * 2024-01-11 06:28:41 - Revenue and Expenditure of Provincial Councils-Expenditure-Capital Expenditure-Northern (cbsl - Annual)
-* 2024-01-11 06:28:41 - Revenue and Expenditure of Provincial Councils-Expenditure-Capital Expenditure-Sabaragamuwa (cbsl - Annual)
-* 2024-01-11 06:28:41 - Revenue and Expenditure of Provincial Councils-Expenditure-Capital Expenditure-Southern (cbsl - Annual)
-* 2024-01-11 06:28:41 - Revenue and Expenditure of Provincial Councils-Expenditure-Capital Expenditure-Total (cbsl - Annual)
-* 2024-01-11 06:28:41 - Revenue and Expenditure of Provincial Councils-Expenditure-Capital Expenditure-Uva (cbsl - Annual)
-* 2024-01-11 06:28:41 - Revenue and Expenditure of Provincial Councils-Expenditure-Capital Expenditure-Western (cbsl - Annual)